Syslifters/reptor/docs/docs/api-models.md

 These are models returned for endpoints by the SysReptor API.
 Please note that the SysReptor API is still unstable and might change in the future.

+The Base Model provides the fields:

+- id
+- created
+- updated

 ::: api.models.User